ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 </div>

 Exploring futher the map we can see a rare phenomenon; the highest room rental prices are in two small island in the Mediterranean sea, part of the Balearic Islands: Ibiza and Formentera.
-This could be explain because there is a high demand of turistic apartments (specially with airbnb) and there is no enought houses available for the local people to afford it.
+This could be explained because there is a high demand of turistic apartments (specially with airbnb) and there is no enought houses available for the local people to afford it.

 If you know how to read Spanish, take a look at this newspapper article called "No place to live in Ibiza":
 [En Ibiza no hay quien viva](https://www.elconfidencial.com/vivienda/2017-03-05/ibiza-alquiler-apartamento-turismo_1341558/)